NurseQ/Programming-and-Scripting-Project/PROJECT.md

 ### Histograms
-Other supporting graphs used in the project are a histograms that also show the underlying frequency distribution of the dataset.
+Other supporting graphs used in the project are histograms, which also show the underlying frequency distribution of the dataset.
 Histograms allow visualization of the shape of continous data including skewness and outliers within the dataset.

 **Setosa petal length histogram**